-Many young people who are living in care have a socially disadvantaged background.
-In 2019, more than half the families whose children are in residential care received government benefits, 40% were single-parent families.
-70% of the single parents were on government benefits.
+Many young people who are living in care have a socially disadvantaged background: More than half the families whose children are in residential care receive government benefits, 40% are single-parent families.
+70% of the single parents are on government benefits.
 2% of the young people in care no longer had living parents.
 Just under half were members of the immigrant community; for almost one third of them, German was not spoken in the family.

 Girls are underrepresented in the group of recipients of socio-educational support.
 Their number only begins to rise once they reach puberty.

 Many young people who live in residential care resist the use of the term Heim (home); they call for a different word to be used both in common parlance as well as in the law.
 This is because, they say, the term stigmatises them as Heimkinder (home children).

 Before they can receive residents, homes and other forms of residential care must apply for an operating licence (Article 45), the granting of which is the responsibility of regional child and youth services providers (Article 85 sentence 6).
 Amongst other things, they must provide evidence of a complaints management and protection concept.